Atlanta Mayor Says She Was ‘Simply Disgusted’ At Donald Trump’s Invocation Of George Floyd

 “This is a man who has been murdered on our streets.
 President Trump doesn’t know him, and in fact, by all accounts from George Floyd’s brother when President Trump called to offer condolences, he didn’t even give the family an opportunity to speak.”

 Lance Bottoms was speaking of Floyd’s brother, Philonise Floyd, who spoke of his dismay at the president’s condolence call.
 According to Lance Bottoms, Trump should have used the White House press conference to speak about George Floyd’s family and the pride he would have from the movement against racism and police brutality that is currently sweeping the United States.
-Instead, Trump used George Floyd’s name during an address in which he touted American’s rebounding unemployment rate.

-“This is a great day for him, a great day for everybody,” Trump said.
+While Trump did cite George Floyd — and the importance of equality and improved law enforcement standards, per Mediaite — the president also touted American’s rebounding unemployment rate.
+The latter portion of the president’s remarks were widely reported upon, spurring The Washington Post to offer a correction.

 “Again, it shows that this president is incapable of showing any type of empathy.
-He always gets it wrong, time and time again, and I think we’ve got to stop expecting any more from him.”
+He always gets it wrong, time and time again, and I think we’ve got to stop expecting any more from him,” Lance Bottoms remarked.

-As The Inquisitr reported, Lance Bottoms previously criticized Trump for his threat to use weapons and canine units on Floyd protesters during a conversation with CNN’s Jake Tapper.
-She suggested his comments were doing nothing but stoking the fires of the chaotic political climate worse and urged him to remain silent.
+Lance Bottoms previously criticized Trump for his threat to use weapons and canine units on protesters during a conversation with CNN’s Jake Tapper.
+She suggested his comments were doing nothing but stoking the fires of the chaotic political climate and urged the president to remain silent.